 Hopefully it’s not just me so, go ahead and try it out.

-Ear pain is a known symptom of TMJ syndrome.
+Ear pain is a known symptom of TMJ dysfunction.

 TMJ stands for temporomandibular joint: this joint connects the lower part of the jaw to the skull somewhere around the region of the ears (on both sides of the head, obviously.)

-So, if you have already been diagnosed with TMD (temporomandibular disorder), this is a lead you need to follow, to try and find a reason for you ear & neck pain.
+So, if you have already been diagnosed with TMD (temporomandibular joint dysfunction), this is a lead you need to follow, to try and find a reason for you ear pain and why your neck hurts.

-If you haven’t been diagnosed with TMD or TMJ syndrome, you should a doctor (stomatologist is the one who can diagnose TMD’s).
+If you haven’t been diagnosed with TMD or TMJ syndrome, you should see a doctor (stomatologist is the for TMD’s treatment).